-One thing we didn't talk about yet is how STRONG we feel anxiety.
-There are some things that might make us a little nervous--like walking on slippery ice, and other things that make us EXTREMELY ANXIOUS, like watching a really scary movie.
+One thing we didn't talk about yet is how intensely we feel anxiety.
+There are some things that might make us a little nervous--like walking on slippery ice, and other things that make us extremely anxious, like sleeping alone in the middle of the woods.

-It's important to recognize how STRONG the anxiety is, so that we know when we can challenge ourselves to push through uncomfortable feelings of anxiety (which is a very brave and healthy thing to do!), versus becoming overwhelmed by anxiety so that our brain shuts down and it feels like we lost control.
+It's important to recognize how intense the anxiety is, so that we know when we can challenge ourselves to push through uncomfortable feelings of anxiety (which is the healthy thing to do), versus becoming overwhelmed by anxiety so that our brain shuts down from fight or flight and it feels like we lost control.
 (This is not so great.)

 Think about anxiety like a red light, yellow light, or green light.
 The red light is the STOP light.
-When you are on the red light, it means the situation is too challenging, and all you can think about is starting a fight or running away.
+When you are on the red light, it means your fight or flight system is running the show and you are losing control.
+All you can think about is starting a fight or running away.

-The yellow light is the CHALLENGING, BUT I CAN DO IT light.
-This means you are not comfortable in the situation, but you know how to flip on your rest and digest system, and squash ANTs, so that you are in control, and not your anxiety.
+The yellow light is CHALLENGING.
+This means you are not comfortable in the situation, but you can use the skills you learned previously to flip on your rest & digest system, and squash ANTs.
+You are in control--not your anxiety.

-The green light is the EASY light.
-Maybe you feel just a little bit of anxiety, but you can handle the situation with ease.
+The green light is EASY.
+Maybe you feel a little bit of anxiety, but you got this.